-Sense of smell is one of the senses that is processed by our nervous system to let us know more about our surroundings, and about the things we consume to keep the body healthy and safe.
-The smell is a sense of the information coming through the nose.
+Sense of smell is one of the senses processed by our nervous system to let us know more about our surroundings and the things we consume to keep the body healthy and safe.
+The sense of smell is a set of information coming through the nose.

 - What is Smell?